10 Powerful Benefits Of Nigella Seeds Backed By Science

 The thymoquinone in the seeds also had shown antifungal activity (38).
 It can help in the treatment of fungal skin infections like candida.

-Apart from the above-mentioned benefits, nigella seeds are often used as an ingredient in hair masks to increase hair growth and improve hair texture and shine (39).
+Apart from the above-mentioned benefits, nigella seed oil is often used as an ingredient in hair masks to boost hair growth and improve hair texture and shine (39).
+You may also explore black seed oil (Kalonji) for hair growth as it also has the power to restore your hair health.

 Janina, a blogger, shares some of the benefits she experienced after using black seed oil, which is extracted from nigella seeds: “After using it in topical application faithfully, twice per day, my skin cleared up completely, and the texture, radiance and smoothness of my skin have been visibly improved (i).”